electric-sql/electric/docs/product/ddn.md

 ## How does it work?

 `electric-next` has been designed from the ground up to deliver fast initial data loads and low latency ongoing sync.
-It exposes this through an [HTTP API](/api/http) that provides standard caching headers to integrates out-of-the-box with CDNs like Cloudflare and Fastly.
+It exposes this through an [HTTP API](/api/http) that provides standard caching headers that work out-of-the-box with CDNs like Cloudflare and Fastly.

 ## How do I use it?